Skip to Content

 The Heelflip is a 360° rotation of the skateboard around its horizontal axis in front of you.
 Counter-clockwise for goofy and clockwise for regular footed.
 It involves the front foot heel flicking towards the top end corner of the nose.

-Should I learn Heelflip or Kickflip first?
+Heelflip or Kickflip First?

 Well, it all depends on your preference and the body posture you feel more comfortable with.
 When doing heelflips people have their shoulders more closed, they look more towards the tail and have a wider stance.
 Kickflips require a more open upper body posture in order to flick behind you.